- About Extension

 Advisory Committee Member - Youth of any age are invited to regularly attend our Advisory Committee meetings.
 Most committees offer voting rights to youth members.

-Clackamas County 4-H Leaders' Association - The Board of Directors has annual vacancies for 3 or 4 youth members who are in 9th-12th grade.
+Clackamas County 4-H Association Board - The Board of Directors has annual vacancies for 3 or 4 youth members who are in 9th-12th grade.
 The Board oversees the entire county program and raises funds to support general programming needs.
 Elections take place each November at the Annual Meeting.
 To be placed on the ballot, contact Jan Williams by October 1.